 H2: How much does cite-met cost?

-If you bury the price in the middle of the paragraph, the AI might hallucinate or miss it entirely.
+Bury the price in the middle of a paragraph and the AI will either miss it or hallucinate something close.

 If you want to be cited, give the AI structured data.
-AI models love tables.
-They are essentially databases that live in your HTML.
+Tables are basically little databases sitting in your HTML, and AI models lift them whole.

 Instead of writing a paragraph comparing X and Y, build a table.